Pylons/pyramid/docs/tutorials/bfgwiki2/definingmodels.rst

 Defining Models
 ===============

-The first change we'll make to our bone-stock paster-generated application will be to define a :term:`model` constructor representing a wiki page.
+The first change we'll make to our stock paster-generated application will be to define a :term:`model` constructor representing a wiki page.
 We'll do this inside our ``models.py`` file.

 Making Edits to ``models.py``
 -----------------------------